Unveiling the Jewish Roots of Pentecost

 Me: Yeah.
 So, I thank you for your time.

-Bill: Spend Can I pray for everybody that might be, please?
+Bill: Can I pray for everybody, please?

 Me: Yes.